Veikkosuhonen/no-dead-code/README.md

 Turn off the default ignores `node_modules`, `.git`, `dist`, `build`, `migrations`.

+### `--no-node-stdlib`

+Do not resolve node standard lib dependencies.
+They are hardcoded, see `src/index.ts` for the list which may be incomprehensive.

 ## Caveats

 no-dead-code is far from complete, that's why its "best effort".
 The goal is to cover most typical coding standards, but it will inevitably output false positives and miss unused exports.